 Goats yogurt is becoming more popular as it's easier to digest.
 Though admittedly the taste takes some getting used to as it's a bit more bitter.

-Since I use yogurt for a protein source, more often than not I grab a coconut or nut-based yogurt and mix some collagen powder into it to give me more fuel.
+Since I use yogurt as a protein source, more often than not I grab a coconut or nut-based yogurt and mix some collagen powder into it to give me more fuel.

 Some great dairy-free products are: